Ved-s/SpawnAnalyzer/README.md

 The mod is for Terraria 1.4.5 and since tModLoader doesn't support it (yet), so there's no mod structure yet and you have to manually inject it into the game.

-Currently you have to press Z to analyze spawns, UI is in-progress, the button to open it is under the inventory

 # Building

 Prerequisites: .NET 8 SDK